Elliott Webb: BRMB

-In April 1997 Webb moved to BRMB, Birmingham to present the evening show and provide holiday cover for the then Breakfast host, Les Ross.
-It was during one of these cover periods in 1999 that Webb hosted the notorious Two Strangers and a Wedding contest where couples competed to win the chance to marry a complete stranger.
+In April 1997 Webb moved to BRMB, Birmingham to present the evening show and provide holiday cover for the then breakfast host, Les Ross.
+It was during one of these cover periods in 1999 that Webb hosted the notorious Two Strangers and a Wedding contest where people competed to win the chance to marry a complete stranger.
 Carla Germaine and Greg Cordell were the chosen couple who tied the knot having met only minutes before.
 The contest received condemnation from many but generated worldwide publicity for the station.
-It was later the subject of two networked ITV documentaries and acres of press coverage.
+It was later the subject of two networked ITV documentaries and gained much press coverage.

-Webb eventually took over the Breakfast Show full-time following the departure of Les Ross in 2002.
-After twelve years, Webb was axed from BRMB in October 2009 following the purchase of the station by new owners Orion Media.
+Webb eventually took over the breakfast show full-time following the departure of Ross in 2002.
+After 12 years, Webb was axed from BRMB in October 2009 following the purchase of the station by new owner Orion Media.

-Hit40UK & 95.8 Capital FM
+Hit40UK and 95.8 Capital FM

 In 2003 Webb covered presenting duties for the nationally broadcast chart show Hit40UK.
-He has also presented the Capital FM produced and networked weekly entertainment show Seven and the Capital FM weekend Breakfast Show.
+He has also presented the Capital FM produced and networked weekly entertainment show Seven and the Capital FM weekend breakfast show.

-Current Radio Work
+Current radio work

 Since leaving BRMB, Webb has been working as a freelance presenter for a variety of BBC and commercial stations.
 Regular shows include weekday mid-mornings on BBC Hereford & Worcester and Sunday afternoon on Heart Gloucestershire.
-He also covers shows on BBC WM, BBC Radio Shropshire and BBC Coventry & Warwickshire.
-From 3 November 2014, Webb hosts the breakfast show full-time with Toni McDonald following the departure of Howard Bentham on BBC Hereford and Worcester.
+He also covers shows on BBC Radio WM, BBC Radio Shropshire and BBC CWR.
+From 3 November 2014, Webb hosted the breakfast show full-time with Toni McDonald following the departure of Howard Bentham on BBC Hereford and Worcester.

 Television

 Webb has presented and contributed to a wide variety of TV shows throughout his career.
-These include regional news bulletins for Yorkshire Television's Calendar, “Two Strangers and a Wedding” documentaries for ITV, “The Home Health Show” for Discovery Home and Health, “The Last Word” for ITV Central and the weekly studio debate show “Central Extra” also for ITV Central.
+These include regional news bulletins for Yorkshire Television's Calendar, Two Strangers and a Wedding documentaries for ITV, The Home Health Show for Discovery Home and Health, The Last Word for ITV Central and the weekly studio debate show Central Extra also for ITV Central.

-Flaps Podcast
+Flaps podcast

-Along with former BRMB producer Mark Newman, Webb is a presenter and producer of the award-winning Flaps Podcast which discusses topics of interest to private and general aviation pilots.
-He is also a holder of a private pilot licence (lapsed).
+Along with former BRMB producer Mark Newman, Webb is a presenter and producer of the award-winning Flaps podcast which discusses topics of interest to private and general aviation pilots.
+He was also a holder of a private pilot licence, which has now lapsed.